 5. Personal space and solitude

 Everyone needs their personal time to attend to their needs without interruption.
-And you have a family, setting family boundaries become even more necessary for mutual respect and well-being.
+When you have a family, setting family boundaries becomes even more necessary for mutual respect and well-being.

 Establishing this physical boundary would allow you to sleep, eat and bath in peace without interruption.